David Cornsilk

 David Cornsilk (Cherokee Nation and United Keetoowah Band of Cherokee Indians) is a professional genealogist and served as the managing editor of the Cherokee Observer, an online news website founded in 1992.
-He founded of the grassroots Cherokee National Party in the 1990s, seeking to create a movement to promote the Nation as a political entity.
+He founded the grassroots Cherokee National Party in the 1990s, seeking to create a movement to promote the Nation as a political entity.
 While working as a full-time store clerk at Petsmart, he "took on America’s second-largest Indian tribe, the Cherokee Nation, in what led to a landmark tribal decision.
 Cornsilk served as a lay advocate, which permits non-lawyers to try cases before the Cherokee Nation’s highest court."
 Cornsilk had worked for the nation as a tribal enrollment research analyst and for the Bureau of Indian Affairs as a genealogical researcher.
 He also has his own genealogical firm.
+He ran in the 2023 Cherokee Nation principal chief election.
+He lost the election to incumbent principal chief Chuck Hoskin Jr.

-Cherokee freedmen advocacy
+Cherokee Freedmen advocacy

-In the longstanding Cherokee freedmen controversy, Cornsilk has promoted inclusion of freedmen descendants in the Nation because they were made citizens in 1866 by treaty with the United States.
-He believes the Nation needs to stand as a political entity, be large enough to include the people in its jurisdiction, and honor its obligation to the freedmen descendants.
+In the longstanding Cherokee Freedmen controversy, Cornsilk has promoted inclusion of Freedmen descendants in the Nation because they were made citizens in 1866 by treaty with the United States.
+He believes the Nation needs to stand as a political entity, be large enough to include the people in its jurisdiction, and honor its obligation to the Freedmen descendants.